ralphbecket/Z80/Musings/BasicLanguages.md

 ### Abandoning Recursion

-If we don't support recursion then every function parameter and local variable can have a fixed address, just like any other variable, and use the same `ld HL, (x)` and `ld (x), HL` instructions, at 16 T-states per access.
+If we don't support recursion then every function parameter and local variable can have a fixed address, just like any other variable, and use the same `ld HL, (x)` and `ld (x), HL` instructions, at 16 T-states per access, and no function prologue or epilogue code is required.
+Yes, we sacrifice expressive power, but this discussion is firmly rooted in the world of 1980s home computing where squeezing some speed out of the hardware was a priority.
+That, plus the fact that Joe Programmer tragically wouldn't know one end of a recursive function from the other.
+I digress.

+### Compiling Non-Recursive Functions

+...
+Fill this in!